What is Personal Injury?

 Step 6: Negotiation

 The negotiation phase includes the back and forth with the defendant or their insurance company in an attempt to reach a fair settlement for your injuries.
 Offers may be rejected or countered during this phase.
-An experienced personal injury attorney is especially valuable at this stage, as they will help you gauge what is fair and what isn’t, and help prevent you from accepting a low settlement offer.
+An experienced personal injury attorney is especially valuable at this stage.
+They will help you gauge what is fair and what isn’t and help prevent you from accepting a low settlement offer.

 Many cases can be settled at this stage and do not need to proceed to trial.
-If an agreement is reached at this stage, personal injury lawyers will draft up any necessary paperwork to close out the case.
+Suppose an agreement is reached at this stage.
+In that case, personal injury lawyers will draft any necessary paperwork to close the case.

 Step 7: Trial

-If an agreement isn’t met in the negotiation phase, the case goes to trial.
-This includes both sides being able to present their case, and bring forward any evidence or witnesses.
+The case goes to trial if an agreement isn’t met in the negotiation phase.
+This includes both sides being able to present their case and bring forward any evidence or witnesses.

 Step 8: Verdict

 If the case is successful, you will receive a verdict.
-This is considered to be the final outcome.
-If you believe that the outcome is unfair, you may appeal the case.
+This is considered to be the outcome.
+You may appeal the case if you believe the outcome is unfair.

 Step 9: Appeal

-If you do not agree with the outcome of your case and wish to dispute it, you can request an appeal.
+If you disagree with the outcome of your case and wish to dispute it, you can request an appeal.
 There may be some lag time before an appeal process can take place.

 It has been a while since my injury – do I still have a case?